What is Certolizumab (Cimzia®)?

 How do I take it?

 Certolizumab comes in a prefilled syringe (needle).
 You should be instructed on how to give yourself injections by a healthcare professional.
 Each syringe holds 200 mg of medication.
-You will receive 2 doses (400mg) as the first dose and again at 2 weeks and 4 weeks.
-After that the dose is one shot every 2 weeks or 2 shots every 4 weeks.
-This medication must be refrigerated.
-Do not freeze this medicine.

 What about side effects?